claudiasantoro/MscThesis/README.md

 MergeDataset.xlsx	Final dataset combining multiple sources (this comes from the PHEME dataset)

-🚀 How to Run
+🚀 How to Run:
 Clone the repo
 Install dependencies (e.g. nltk, sklearn, pandas, matplotlib) Open the notebooks in Jupyter
 Run SentimentAnalysisGit.ipynb for sentiment analysis